 I’d prefer to open and honest about things I did wrong in the hopes that it prevents you from going down some of the same roads we did.

 Now that’s not to say you can’t clear your own land by hand.
 In fact, it can be very satisfying.
 It’s definitely great exercise and can save a ton of money vs using only heavy equipment.

 Our issue is that we had a very strict timeline that we needed to have the land cleared by so that our road builder could get in his equipment and start the road.

 For smaller trees and saplings we used a Stanley 610mm mid sized bow saw.

 For a great hand-tool that’s lightweight and does a phenomenal job on the small stuff we used a Fiskars brush axe.

-So after those initial few hours of swinging the Fiskars Bush Axe, wielding a bow saw and clipping at saplings it was quite apparent we were not going to be living the pioneer lifestyle and blazing a trail by hand.
+So after those initial few hours of swinging the bush axe, wielding a bow saw and clipping at saplings it was quite apparent we were not going to be living the pioneer lifestyle and blazing a trail by hand.
 Forget about that!

-There’s something truly magical about creating your own path through the woods that will forever stand as the access route to your freedom and happiness.
+There’s something truly magical about creating a path through the woods that will forever be the access route to your hand build home.